-To ensure the safety and security of all students, please DO NOT drop off children prior to 8:30 a.m. or leave children unattended after 3:10 p.m.
+To ensure the safety and security of all students, please DO NOT drop off children prior to 8:30 a.m., unless they are signed up for Healthy Kids Before Care program.
+If you would like info on signing your kid up for Healthy Kids, please call 845-528-2342 or email talisha@healthykidsprogram.com Children also should not be left unattended after 3:10pm.

-THERE IS NO SUPERVISION PROVIDED FOR CHILDREN WHO ARRIVE BEFORE THE SCHOOL DOORS OPEN OR WHO ARE NOT PICKED UP ON TIME AT DISMISSAL.
+UNLESS YOUR CHILD IS PARTICIPATING IN THE HEALTHY KIDS BEFORE SCHOOL CARE PROGRAM, THERE IS NO SUPERVISION PROVIDED FOR CHILDREN WHO ARRIVE BEFORE SCHOOL BEGINS OR WHO ARE NOT PICKED UP ON TIME AT DISMISSAL, UNLESS THE STUDENT IS PARTICIPATING IN BEACON REC AFTERSCHOOL PROGRAM.

-Be sure to obey all traffic signs.

-PLEASE DO NOT PARK IN THE BUS LOOP, ALONG LIBERTY STREET (No Standing Signs), or in THE VILLAS PRIVATE LOT.

-THE BUS LOOP IS FOR SCHOOL BUSES AND EMERGENCY VEHICLES ONLY.
+Be sure to obey all traffic signs and PLEASE DO NOT PARK IN THE BUS LOOP between 8:30 - 9:00 or 2:45 - 4:00, THE BUS LOOP IS FOR SCHOOL BUSES AND EMERGENCY VEHICLES ONLY.
+There is also no parking in THE VILLAS as this is a PRIVATE LOT.